Consonance/consonance/container-admin/README.md

 Take a look at `/consonance_logs` for daemon and webservice logs in any container

 When developing on the Dockerfile, since there is no way to inherit or inject environment variables, replace the Consonance version with:

     sed -i 's/2.0-alpha.9/2.0-alpha.10/g' {} \;

 ## TODO

 * can the indivdual images be hosted on Quay.io so the install_boostrap doesn't need to spend time building them?
+* there are a ton of settings that the bootstrapper should expose to end users.
+Regions, AMI, etc
+* need to setup the previous job hash and expose that through as a callable parameter to the consonance command line
+* should generate new token for admin on each deployment, should also use better passwords assigned at build time for rabbitmq and postgres
+* it seems like the instance type is hard-coded for Youxia yet it's a param for Consonance.
+It really should be a param otherwise a given deployment will only work for a particular AMI/instance type.